backdrop-contrib/draggableviews/README.txt

 In the case of table standard drupal tabledrag.js javascript is used.

 We also support jQuery UI Sortable javascript.
 In order to use it please set display style HTML List.
+By default HTML list is displayed like grid.
+If you would like it to be displayed as list override CSS styles for example in following way:
+  .draggableviews-processed li.views-row { float: none; width: 100%; margin-left: 0; }

 Permissions
 ===========